Peppson/Radio-Nodes/README.md

 # radio-nodes

-Solar/Battery/USB powered wireless "smarhome" modules, based on the Attiny824 microcontroller.
+Solar/Battery/USB powered wireless "smarthome" modules, based on the Attiny824 microcontroller.
 Serves as the end-node of [MQTT-radio-gateway](https://github.com/Peppson/MQTT-radio-gateway).
 Written in C++ with PlatformIO framework.